 At first, it felt like I’m betraying my friends.
 That I’m scratching their name from my friends’ list.
 But after some time, I realized that my relationship with them is actually stronger now.

 Since you’re reading this, you’re probably still on the fence about quitting social media.
-You probably read all kind of articles about digital detox.
+You probably read all kinds of articles about digital detox.
 You might also have visited a retreat camp.
 Whatever you tried, it didn’t seem to work.
 Otherwise, you wouldn’t be here, right?

 So, in this post, I’m going to share with you why I decided to abandoned social media.
-Probably you don’t quite care, but my aim here is not to make you care about myself.
+Probably you don’t quite care, but my aim here is not to make you care about me.
 My main goal is to help you realize that social media is a massive time waster.

 Here’re the main reasons I stopped using social media and what happened after that: